Sara Blackwell

-Sara Blackwell is an American attorney specializing in employment law and is the founder of Protect US Workers, a non profit organization.
+Sara Blackwell is an American attorney and is the founder of Protect US Workers, a non-profit organization.
 Blackwell gained national media attention when she represented hundreds of United States citizens and permanent residents who were replaced by recipients of H-1B temporary work visas.
 In 2018, she represented New Orleans Saints cheerleader, Bailey Davis, who was fired for an Instagram post and allegedly attending a party where NFL players were present.

 Background

-Blackwell earned a B.S. in Criminal Justice from McNeese State University (1999) and her J.D. from Louisiana State University, Paul M. Hebert Law Center (2002).
-She currently (April 2018) teaches Employment Law at the University of South Florida.
+Blackwell earned a B.S. in criminal justice from McNeese State University (1999) and her J.D. from Louisiana State University, Paul M. Hebert Law Center (2002).
+She currently (April 2018) teaches employment law at the University of South Florida.
 Her public sector experience includes working for a judge as a federal court law clerk and she served as an attorney for the Western District of Louisiana.
 In the private sector, she has worked for several firms as an employment attorney.
 She is currently the president of The Blackwell Firm.

 High profile cases

 H-1B visa foreign worker replacement

-In 2016, Blackwell represented former Information Technology (IT) personnel of Walt Disney Corporation, in Perrero v.
-HCL America, Inc. et al. In dismissing the case, Judge Gregory A. Presnell exposed a loophole in the displacement protections afforded United States workers.
-In the 1998 amendment, a class of exempt H-1B workers was created with the minimum criterion of either a master's degree or a $60,000 salary.
-The exemption is only available to H-1B Dependent firms who employ 15% or more of their personnel on H-1B (or L-1) visas.
-The Atlantic reports that these firms, primarily specializing in outsourcing, are free to replace older or more expensive employees with temporary foreign workers.
+In 2016, Blackwell represented former IT workers from the Walt Disney Company in Perrero v.
+HCL America, Inc. et al. The case was dismissed by Judge Gregory A. Presnell, who noted a gap in U.S. worker protections.
+A 1998 rule exempts some H-1B visa holders from job protection laws if they earn at least $60,000 or have a master’s degree.
+This applies to companies where at least 15% of employees hold H-1B or L-1 visas.
+According to The Atlantic, such companies can replace U.S. workers with temporary foreign workers.

-Undeterred with the dismissal in Perrero v.
-HCL America, Inc. et al., Blackwell provided representation and organizational expertise in several similar H-1B cases: 49 career IT personnel at the University of California, Davis, forced to train their replacements, resulting in a workforce reduction of 97 personnel, 400 IT personnel trained their replacements at Southern California Edison, 200 similarly dismissed IT personnel from Carnival Cruise Line, and in its 220 personnel separation, Eversource Energy labeled the training of replacements as "knowledge transfer".
+Blackwell continued working on similar cases, including layoffs at the University of California, Davis (49 workers), Southern California Edison (400 workers), Carnival Cruise Line (200 workers), and Eversource Energy (220 workers), where the replacement training was called “knowledge transfer.”

-Blackwell has appeared on 60 Minutes, and spoke at Trump presidential campaign rallies, but she voiced frustration with the administration's progress in addressing the flawed temporary foreign worker programs in March 2017.
+She appeared on 60 Minutes and spoke at Donald Trump’s campaign events, later expressing frustration with the administration’s lack of action on visa reform in 2017.